Search Filters

 2. Sample Size Used for the Test Set and Data Provenance

-• The document does not specify the number of experts used to establish ground truth for the test set.
+The document does not provide information regarding the number of experts, their qualifications, or their involvement in establishing ground truth for the test set.

 5. Multi-Reader Multi-Case (MRMC) Comparative Effectiveness Study